 I enjoy expressing myself through watercolor, because I have no fears about what the paint might do on the paper--where it might go, boundaries it might cross, as well as borders that may form and intrude.

 My paintings are to be enjoyed and celebrated for the pleasure involved in their creation in the hope that pleasure can be passed on to others.
 It matters to me that the people and animals I paint not be generic but be presented as individuals with their distinctive personalities.
 No matter the other artistic goals, that goal remains fundamental.

-I enjoy experimenting with lines, repetition and simplification.
+Texture is my passion, but I enjoy experimenting with lines, repetition and simplification.
+My art spreads out over a wide variety of subjects and techniques.
+That's what keeps me fresh.
 Occasionally, I become very involved in color, but I am also at home with the darks I mix up and enjoy playing with shadow and light only.